ericwebsite/ericwebsite.github.io/Diary/index.md

 [Home](../index.md)

-##7/14/2019 Turning tumble
+## 7/14/2019 Turning tumble

 Today, I am going to teach you a game called Turning Tumble.
+It is a marble-powered computer.
+I lijke it.

 ![](images/IMG_0473.JPG)